Skip to main content

 Contact: Claire Huber, 202-205-1819

-USITC Institutes Section 337 Investigation of Certain Foreign-Fabricated Semiconductor Devices, Products Containing the Same, and Components Thereof
+USITC Institutes Section 337 Investigation of Certain Off-Road Vehicles and Components Thereof

-The U.S. International Trade Commission (Commission or USITC) voted to institute an investigation of Certain Foreign-Fabricated Semiconductor Devices, Products Containing the Same, and Components Thereof.
+The U.S. International Trade Commission (Commission or USITC) voted to institute an investigation of certain off-road vehicles and components thereof.
 The products at issue in the investigation are described in the Commission’s notice of investigation.

-The investigation is based on a complaint filed by Longitude Licensing Ltd. of Dublin, Ireland, and Marlin Semiconductor Limited of Dublin, Ireland, on February 18, 2025.
-The complaint was supplemented on February 21, 2025, and March 10, 2025.
-The complaint, as supplemented, alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain foreign-fabricated semiconductor devices, products containing the same, and components thereof that infringe patents asserted by the complainants.
+The investigation is based on a complaint filed on behalf of Polaris Inc., Polaris Industries Inc., and Polaris Sales Inc., each of Medina, Minnesota, on February 2, 2026.
+A letter supplementing the complaint was filed on February 11, 2026.
+The complaint, as supplemented, alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain off-road vehicles and components thereof that infringe certain claims of the patents asserted by the complainants.
 The complainants request that the USITC issue a limited exclusion order and cease and desist orders.

 The USITC has identified the following respondents in this investigation: